ekonda/kutana/docs/index.rst

 Callback receives two arguments - raw update's data as dict and :class:`.Environment`.
-It's pretty straight forward and theese callbacks is used when you need to add something special to workflow often connected with concrete service.
+It's pretty straight forward and these callbacks is used when you need to add something special to workflow often connected with concrete service.

 Plugins
 -------
-See :class:`.Plugin` for list of available callback registators.
+See :class:`.Plugin` for list of available callback registrators.
 Example of simple plugin:

 .. code-block:: python